Who Should Develop Budgets and What is Included in Budgets?

 Budgets are an organizing method of systematically allocating financial, physical, and human resources toward achievement of strategic goals.
 It is a detailed statement outlining estimated costs to support the planned or existing entity projects and should include all the Direct Costs and Facilities and Administrative (or overhead) costs required to carry out the entity objectives.
 The budget is a “roadmap” of the intended path to, and a monitoring tool of progress toward, achievement of entity goals.
 It helps control spending and prediction of cash flow and profit for a company.
 Cash flow for the individual person or family is likely the income from a job, and the profit may be interpreted as the savings after all expenditures, necessary or otherwise.

-The primary challenge that budget developers face is mapping out the future, something that can never be done with perfect precision.
+The primary challenge that budgets developers face is mapping out the future, something that can never be done with perfect precision.
 As has been mentioned before, the budgeting process is information intensive.
 The historical information and analysis of current and previous operations of current entity/enterprise, or similar ones, is the basic starting point.
 Translation of starting-point information and current objectives into the future is much more difficult.
 The budgeting process is iterative and requires constant monitoring and adjustment as conditions change and can include very advanced techniques for large and/or complex organizations.

 Why do Budgets Fail?